mpbod/teambox-things-sync/README.md

 **teambox-things-sync** lets you sync your Things todos to and from Teambox Collaboration Software.

 It fetches todos from remote teambox app (project, task name, due date, task list name) and updates completed ones in both ways.
 Project (named like the one in teambox) will be created in Things if necessary.
+By default only tasks assigned to you are imported.

 Installation
 -------------------------------------------------------------------------------